StoneCo Ltd. (STNE) Stock Drops Despite Market Gains: Important Facts to Note

-The company's stock has dropped by 18.94% in the past month, falling short of the Computer and Technology sector's loss of 0.02% and the S&P 500's gain of 2%.
+The company's shares have seen a decrease of 13.5% over the last month, not keeping up with the Computer and Technology sector's gain of 1.78% and the S&P 500's gain of 2.06%.

-The investment community will be paying close attention to the earnings performance of StoneCo Ltd. in its upcoming release.
-The company's earnings per share (EPS) are projected to be $0.29, reflecting a 7.41% increase from the same quarter last year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $594.78 million, down 7.56% from the year-ago period.
+The investment community will be closely monitoring the performance of StoneCo Ltd. in its forthcoming earnings report.
+The company is forecasted to report an EPS of $0.29, showcasing a 7.41% upward movement from the corresponding quarter of the prior year.
+Simultaneously, our latest consensus estimate expects the revenue to be $594.78 million, showing a 7.56% drop compared to the year-ago quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.10 per share and a revenue of $2.42 billion, representing changes of +13.4% and +0.24%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.10 per share and revenue of $2.42 billion.
+These totals would mark changes of +13.4% and +0.24%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for StoneCo Ltd. These recent revisions tend to reflect the evolving nature of short-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for StoneCo Ltd. These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Right now, StoneCo Ltd. possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+StoneCo Ltd. is currently sporting a Zacks Rank of #3 (Hold).

-With respect to valuation, StoneCo Ltd. is currently being traded at a Forward P/E ratio of 10.3.
-Its industry sports an average Forward P/E of 31.32, so one might conclude that StoneCo Ltd. is trading at a discount comparatively.
+With respect to valuation, StoneCo Ltd. is currently being traded at a Forward P/E ratio of 10.46.
+This valuation marks a discount compared to its industry's average Forward P/E of 30.96.

-Also, we should mention that STNE has a PEG ratio of 0.4.
+We can additionally observe that STNE currently boasts a PEG ratio of 0.41.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-By the end of yesterday's trading, the Internet - Software industry had an average PEG ratio of 2.09.
+The Internet - Software industry currently had an average PEG ratio of 2.05 as of yesterday's close.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 83, putting it in the top 33% of all 250+ industries.

 Zacks Names #1 Semiconductor Stock